De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD

-To recapitulate, the result is that in hypothesizing validity of $dS_4$ special relativity \cite{Pereira} outside of the causal Minkowski light cone, it became possible to predict the form of a potential generated by equal numbers of charges and anti-charges locked (confined) on a closed hyper-spherical space.
-In the next section we will be seeking to identify a physically established phenomenon endowed with such features.
+To recapitulate, the result is that in hypothesizing validity of $dS_4$ special relativity \cite{Pereira}, it became possible to predict the form of a potential generated by equal numbers of charges and anti-charges locked (confined) on a closed hyper-spherical space, much alike the phenomenon of color confinement in QCD.